PyPSA/PyPSA/doc/import_export.rst

 Export to HDF5
 ==============

-WARNING: This is now deprecated, because HDF5 fails for tables with more than 1000 columns.
-Please use netCDF instead.

 Export network and components to an HDF store.

+NB: netCDF is preferred over HDF5 because netCDF is structured more cleanly, is easier to use from other programming languages, can limit float precision to save space and supports lazy loading.

 Both static and series attributes of components are exported, but only if they have non-default values.